Franklin & Leiper's Fork, Tennessee - Great Destinations on Your Americana Music Trek

 Five miles from Franklin is Leiper’s Fork, a little intersection village close to the Natchez Trace Parkway.
 This has one of those “just-off-the-beaten track” feels of other tiny way stations such as Luckenbach, Texas.
-One reason is you never know who might show up and play some music at Puckett’s Grocery.
+One reason is you never know who might show up and play some music at Fox and Locke, formerly Puckett’s Grocery.
 Winona Judd, Tanya Tucker, Rodney Crowell, Keb Mo, Jill Sobule, Phil Everly (The Everly Brothers) and more have played there.
 The place was a gas station and grocery store in the 1950s before transforming into a series of restaurants.
-In 2002, Andy Marshall re-purposed the grocery into a restaurant and music venue, establishing menus featuring kick-ass barbecue and first-rate live music.
-Current owners Rob and Shanel Robinson took charge in 2008 and worked to expand the live music offerings while preserving the reputation for great food.
-Music starts at noon on the weekends and at 7 or 8 p.m. most evenings.
-Thursday night is “open mic” night – said to be popular with singer-songwriters.
-There is a sister Puckett’s Grocery restaurant in downtown Franklin, as well.
+In 2002, it was re-purposed into a restaurant and music venue, establishing menus featuring kick-ass barbecue and first-rate live music.
+Check the website for music schedules.
+A Puckett’s Grocery restaurant remains in downtown Franklin.

 A couple art galleries and antique shops are clustered around Puckett’s.
 One cozy shop, Serenite Maison, specializes in European antiques, one-of-a-kind items including furniture, lighting and textiles from all over the world, as well as eclectic and exclusive lines of jewelry and other stuff.
 One of the coolest things is thatthe owner Alexandra Cirimelli has several vintage (and valuable) Gibson guitars, mandolins and more hanging on the wall in a front corner of the store.
 A well-worn leather overstuffed couch and some chairs are available for customers and friends.
 Pick out your guitar and play.
 Who can resist?!
 They aren’t for sale, just available for people to add a little impromptu live music of their own to this quirky-nice little shop.